Admission of Freshmen

 Students admitted as beginning freshmen, but who enroll at another college or university prior to their enrollment at Southern Illinois University Carbondale may face a change in their admission status.
 It will be necessary for students to report work in progress and forward the official transcripts after completion of the coursework.

-Beginning freshmen are considered for admission on the basis of a combination of high school performance and test scores (ACT or SAT).
+Beginning freshmen are considered for admission on the basis of high school performance.
 In addition, students entering the University are required to have completed selected high school courses to qualify for unconditional admission.
 All students granted admission while in high school are required to graduate from high school and to meet the Course Subject Pattern Requirements listed below.

 Course Subject Pattern Requirements.
 This policy applies to beginning freshmen and transfer students who have completed fewer than twenty-six semester hours of transferable credit.